Travel Gift Guide

 We all use our smartphones, cameras, and other portable gadgets a lot.
 There’s nothing worse than running low on power when you need it the most.
 For travelers, this can be an extra headache if your ticket confirmations, directions, or translation app lives on your phone.

-The Anker PowerCore 10,000 is about the size of a credit card (just thicker) and can fully charge your smartphone up to 3 times!
+The Anker PowerCore 13,000 is about the size of a thick wallet and can fully charge your smartphone up to 3 times!
 It has a smart quick-charge technology and is the smallest & most powerful power bank in its class.
 I also use mine to recharge cameras, my Kindle, and more.

 Travel neck pillows are one of the most popular items to pack for long-haul flights.
 But many of them don’t live up to the job of supporting your neck comfortably.
 The Cabeau Evolution Travel Pillow is crazy comfortable, packs down small, and holds your neck in an ergonomic position for sleeping.